JoshuaFouch/MopManiaCode/README.md

 # Josh, Eljay, and Seamus Game Project

+## THIS GAME ONLY WORKS ON WINDOWS VIA VISUAL STUDIO AS OF 2025!

 MAKE SURE YOU PULL ALL CODE INTO YOUR IDE

 - The only way I made this work was by creating a new repository through Visual Studio